-Start a pathogen / host phenotype annotation: begins the workflow to add a pathogen or host phenotype for the selected genotype.
-See the help documentation for ‘Curating phenotypes’ for more details.
+Start a pathogen / host phenotype annotation: begins the workflow to add a pathogen or host phenotype for the selected genotype (see ‘Curating phenotypes’ for more details).

 View annotations: links to a page that shows details for the selected genotype, plus any phenotype annotations associated with the genotype.
 Links are available to edit the details of the selected genotype, or to quickly create an additional genotype using the copy and edit function (by following the ‘Duplicate’ link).
 Links are also available to edit existing annotations on the selected genotype (Edit); create new annotations based on existing ones (Copy and edit); or remove existing annotations (Delete).
 You can also create new phenotype annotations by following the link in the ‘Actions’ section.